Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Introduction

-We show our results in Secs.\ {\ref{sec:resultsI}}, {\ref{sec:resultsII}}, and {\ref{sec:resultsIII}}.
-We first examine with some care the Schwarzschild limit, $a = 0$.
+We show our results in Secs.\ {\ref{sec:tide}}, {\ref{sec:resultsI}}, {\ref{sec:resultsII}}, and {\ref{sec:resultsIII}}.
+Much of the horizon's dynamics turns out to be closely correlated to the dynamics of the applied tidal field, so we begin in Sec.\ {\ref{sec:tide}} by examining this tide in some detail.
+We show that the vast majority of the tide's behavior can be understood as a simple consequence of the orbital dynamics.
+There are, however, subtle features related to a position-dependent phase and a mode-dependent amplitude correction that must be explained with some care.
+We turn to the horizon's response proper in Sec.\ {\ref{sec:resultsI}}, carefully examining the Schwarzschild limit, $a = 0$.
 This limit is spherically symmetric, so the horizon distortions must exhibit certain symmetries as an orbit is inclined from equatorial to some arbitrary inclination $\theta_{\rm inc}$.
 We demonstrate that this is the case.
 This is not a surprise, since the black hole perturbation theory code on which our analysis is based has previously been shown to handle this limit correctly {\cite{h00,dh06}}.
 It is reassuring to see that the modifications we made to analyze distorted horizons have not broken this behavior.

-In Sec.\ {\ref{sec:resultsII}}, we next compare certain important aspects of the applied tidal field $\psi_0$ to the horizon shear $\sigma$ that arises from this field.
+In Sec.\ {\ref{sec:resultsII}}, we next compare certain important aspects of the applied tidal field $\Psi_0$ to the horizon shear $\sigma$ that arises from this field.
 We first (Sec.\ {\ref{sec:tideshearphase}}) look at the relative phase of the tide and the shear, an analysis quite similar to one that we undertook in paper I. We focus for simplicity on equatorial orbits.
 In the Schwarzschild limit, the tide and the shear are very similar.
 Much of the difference between the two quantities is due to a simple temporal offset of $\kappa^{-1} = 4M$ (where $\kappa$ is the event horizon's surface gravity).
-This offset can be understood by examining the equation relating $\psi_0$ to $\sigma$ in the frequency domain.
+This offset can be understood by examining the equation relating the ride to the shear in the frequency domain.
 The difference becomes much less simple as the black hole's spin is increased.